aaaziz2/refactor-week1/README.md

 ## Goals of this Project
 <br>
-See README within Develop Folder for full description <br /> <br>

-Source code has been edited so that we have semantic HTML Elements
+Source code has been edited so that we have semantic HTML Elements.
 <br>

-Icons and Images have alt attributes
+Icons and Images have alt attributes.
 <br>
-Heading attributes are in sequential order
+Heading attributes are in sequential order.
 <br>
-Title is consise and decriptive
+Title is consise and decriptive.

 <br>